ashfaqur/foreign-exchange-service/docs/Development.md

 ```

 # Get Currency Logic Flow

 Boot sequence

 - Check sync state:
-  max(rate_date) in exchange_rate
+  - max(rate_date) in exchange_rate
 - Default time window for checking last 30 days
-- Check if data missing within that window
+- Check if data is missing within that window
 - Send request to BB to get missing data
 - Store in DB
-- Continue Boot
+- Continue boot

 Get currencies
 - Controller receives request.
-- Service checks if the data is outdated
+- Service checks if the data is outdated:
-  - if sync recently do nothing
+  - if synced recently, do nothing
-  - otherwise request to BB to update db
+  - otherwise, request BB to update the DB
-- Query currenies from the DB
+- Query currencies from the DB
 - Return list

 # Sync Service

-Service responsible for requesting new data via bank service and updating the database
+Service responsible for requesting new data via BankService and updating the database.

 # User story 1 implementation

-Setup the end to end flow for get Currency
+Set up the end-to-end flow for getting currencies.

 1. Add the H2 and Spring Data JPA dependencies in pom.xml
-2. Setup the h2 configuration in application.properties
+2. Set up the H2 configuration in application.properties
-3. BankService is responsibile for client call to the Bundesbank to fetch data
+3. BankService is responsible for client calls to the Bundesbank to fetch data
 4. ExchangeRateRow represents entity (date, currency, rate) returned by BankService as a list
 5. Define the data model:
    - Table: exchange_rate
    - ExchangeRateId (date and currency) make up the composite primary key of the table
    - ExchangeRateEntity is the data model entity with ExchangeRateId and rate
    - ExchangeRateRepository is the JPA repository with defined database queries
-6. SyncService responsible for requesting new data with BankService and updating the database
+6. SyncService is responsible for requesting new data with BankService and updating the database
 7. CurrencyService is responsible for handling the requests from the CurrencyController

 # User story 2: rates